canrager/clas/README.md

     5. generalized metric

   - Repo functionality:
-    1. Compute general metric from logits **or intermediate activations**
+    1. Compute general metric from logits **or intermediate activations** (to answer questions like: “Which edges contribute most to a specific direction in the residual stream at some intermediate layer?“)
-    2. Compute edge attribution scores across different positions
+    2. Compute edge attribution scores across different positions (to answer questions like: "Does the token *bomb* at some middle position in the prompt have a high impact on the final position?")

 ## Further Objectives to implement either here or in the ACDC & Transformerlens libraries